Lingering nuclear dissent between Paris and Berlin obstacle for EU renewables push

 The role of nuclear power in Europe’s transition away from fossil fuels has been a point of contention between French and German governments for a long time.
 In the year 2000, Germany decided to phase out nuclear energy and, despite temporarily backtracking on its decision before the Fukushima nuclear disaster in 2011, ultimately completed its nuclear exit in April 2023.
 France, on the other hand, has the highest share of nuclear in the energy mix of any country in the world and, despite temporarily considering to radically cut its reliance on nuclear power after Fukushima, has committed to building many new reactors as part of its bid to meet European climate targets and net-zero emissions by 2050.

 Despite the stark differences in the energy strategy of the EU’s two most influential member states, consecutive governments in Paris and Berlin long agreed to disagree.
-In line with national prerogatives for EU member states to decide on their own energy mix, both countries quietly traded electricity without asking whether traded electrons were generated with nuclear reactors, renewables or fossil fuels.
-Yet, the 2022 European energy crisis and the increasing need to formulate strategy to meet sustainability targets in the EU’s Green Deal have undermined this arrangement.
+In line with national prerogatives for EU member states to decide on their own energy mix, both countries quietly traded electricity without asking whether electrons were generated with nuclear reactors, renewables or fossil fuels.
+Yet, the 2022 European energy crisis and the increasing need to formulate a strategy to meet sustainability targets in the EU’s Green Deal have undermined this arrangement.
 The crisis also showed that disputes about nuclear energy between France and Germany come with major implications for the strategic positioning on energy and climate policy of the whole EU.

 Warning against stranded assets no impediment to French nuclear push